 Recommended Reading: The Unofficial Guide to Paid vs. Unpaid Leave.

 Mistake #3 - Not Being Sensitive to the Employee’s Grief Process

 When a team member requests bereavement leave, avoid the temptation to require proof of their loved one’s passing.
 Even if you are short-staffed or the employee has performance issues, compassion and sensitivity are critical during this time.

-It’s hard to know the right thing to say when a team member is grieving.
+Knowing the right thing to say when a team member is grieving is hard.
 The most important point to remember is that you can make things much worse by downplaying their grief or encouraging them to move on.